nWODT-Cobalt/uxa/Documents/Tools & Techniques/Tools & Techniques.md

 ### Structured screenshots gallery

-Being able to capture quickly a full page + name + URL of any web/app.
+Being able to capture quickly a full page (static or short vid) + name + URL of any web/app.
 Then have it tagged or matrixed for easy comparison/retrieval.

+### Flows gallery

+Extension of the previous tool, into whole flows.

+### AI/Conversational Flowcharts

+How to quickly depict probabilistic, branching convo flows.
+Ideally with clear markings from inputs & context, eg user utterance, LLM response, RAG response, sensor input etc.

 ### Misc charts